floability/floability-cli/docs/concept/backpack.md

 - a built Conda environment from the backpack’s software spec
 - a resolved data set from the backpack’s data spec
 - a worker factory configured from the backpack’s compute spec
-- the original notebook or script placed in a workflow directory
+- the complete workflow directory contents including notebooks, scripts, helper modules, and any supporting files

 A floabilty instance is created when you pefrom a `floability run --backpack <path>` or `floability instance create --backpack <path>`.
 You can then start Jupyter and workers against the instance.